effat/CFR_TEST/README.md

  -Compare coverage, correctness, and completeness of outputs.
  -Coverage:
-      Did both LLMs produce at least one test case for this requirement?
+      -Did both LLMs produce at least one test case for this requirement?

  -Correctness:
-      Does the description match the requirement?
+      -Does the description match the requirement?
-      Check if the test actually tests what the requirement says.
+      -Check if the test actually tests what the requirement says.

  -Completeness:
-      Are all required fields present?
+      -Are all required fields present?
-      test_case_id, requirement_id, description, input_data, expected_output
+      -test_case_id, requirement_id, description, input_data, expected_output
-      Are optional fields (steps, notes) useful?
+      -Are optional fields (steps, notes) useful?